Center for Creative Industries (BI:CCI)

 In Norway, we have eleven creative industries: Architecture, Newspapers and magazines, Bookes, Computer gamers, Film, Music, Advertising and events, TV and radio, Performing arts (theatre, orchestra, opera and ballet/dance), Education and teaching (within the industries), and Visual arts (fine art, design, museums and cultural heritage).
 The common denominator for these industries is that they all are engaged in form-oriented communication involving varying degrees of creativity.

-Anne-Britt GranDepartment of Communication and Culture Department of Communication and Culture
+Anne-Britt GranDepartment of Communication and Culture

 - Phone: +4746410678

 - The Centre will promote further research on the creative industries in Norway as well as make them more visible in the media

 - The Centre will utilize interdisciplinary approaches across economic, social and humanistic perspectives

 - The Centre will produce both self-initiated and contractual research with external partners